IBM/rainbow/README.md

 This code pattern is an iOS timed game that has users find items based on a list of objects developed for Apple phones.
 It is built to showcase visual recognition with Core ML in a fun way.
 This project repository consists of an iOS app and a backend server.
 Both components are written in the Swift programming language and leverages the Kitura framework for the server side.
 Cloudant is also used to persist user records and best times, and Push Notifications are used to let a user know when they have been removed from the top of the leaderboard.

-Our application has been published to the App Store under the name [Watson ML](https://itunes.apple.com/us/app/watsonml-visrec-game/id1387609935), and we encourage folks to give it a try.
+Our application has been published to the App Store under the name [WatsonML](https://itunes.apple.com/us/app/watsonml-visrec-game/id1387609935), and we encourage folks to give it a try.
 It comes with a built-in model for identifying six objects; shirts, jeans, apples, plants, notebooks, and lastly a plush bee.
 Our app could not have been built if not for fantastic pre-existing content from other IBMers.
 We use David Okun's Lumina project, and Anton McConville's Avatar generator microservice, see the references belwo for more information.

 We include instruction on how to modify the application to fit your own needs.
 Feel free to fork the code and modify it to create your own conference swap game, scavenger hunt, guided tour, or team building or training event.